-Source: Information obtained from US Housing and Urban Development Income Limits Documentation System 2020(www.huduser.org)
+Source: Information obtained from US Housing and Urban Development Income Limits Documentation System 2019(www.huduser.org)

-Research conducted on utahrealestate.com and homes.ksl.com indicate that there were 26 homes for sale in Santaquin as of May 2022.
-Of the 26 homes available, 7 units are affordable to moderate income households and there are 0 homes available to low-income households.
+Research conducted on utahrealestate.com and homes.ksl.com indicate that there were 60 homes for sale in Santaquin as of September 2019.
+Of the 60 homes available, 21 units are affordable to moderate income households and 13 are available to low income households.

-There were 5 properties listed for rent on zillow.com and rentler.com.
-Of the 5 properties available for rent, 1 was available to moderate income households and 4 were available to low-income households.
+There were 19 properties listed for rent on zillow.com and rentler.com.
+Of the 19 properties available for rent, 10 were available to low income households, 5 for very low income households and 2 to extremely low income households